Kotlin/dokka/docs/topics/overview.md

 <tabs group="build-script">
 <tab title="Gradle Kotlin DSL" group-key="kotlin">

-Apply Dokka Gradle plugin in the root project:
+Apply the Dokka Gradle plugin in the root of your project:

 ```kotlin
 plugins {